phuong-ta/TodoApp-Frontend/README.md

 # First clone this repository

 # Install dependencies.
 Make sure you already have nodejs & npm installed in your system.

+# How install this app
+1. clone this app
-run command "npm install", and then run "npm start".
+2. run command "npm install", and then run "npm start".

 # How to use?
 1. After serve run (Laravel) already, open this app.
 Frist page is Login page.